Medically Reviewed by: Susan Hogan RN, RM, MSc

 How to choose the best dummies for you and your baby

 Material: It may come as no surprise that baby dummies can be made from different materials including natural rubber, silicone or other soft plastics.
-Silicone pacifiers are generally regarded as a safer choice for babies with latex allergies or sensitivities.
-Natural rubber ones are softer and safer than plastic ones, and free from harmful chemicals like BPA and they biodegrade after disposal.
-Win win!
+Silicone dummies are generally regarded as a safer choice for babies with latex allergies or sensitivities, and are more durable than natural rubber ones.
+Natural rubber ones are soft and free from harmful chemicals and made from one material, which may help prevent bacteria and are biodegrade after disposal.

 Easy to clean: Check your baby's dummy can be popped in the steriliser - this is the best way to know it has been cleaned well.
 Some also come with a carry case which is handy when out and about and need to pop it back in your nappy bag.